tangshuang/tyshemo/README.md

 - Undefined: undefined
 - Any

-However, these do not contains all of what we want, we want more.
-After you learn more about `Prototype`, you will be able to extend your own prototypes.

 ### Type

 Type is to describe data structure type definition which points out the data storage and usage.

-You call a data as some type of data, it means you know what genera it belongs to.
-For example, you call a boy as a Person, because you know the boy has what a Person should contains: a head, two hands and may talk.
-In summary, type contains the data structure definition and the ability to maintain data change as defined (or to throw error when you operate in way which is not allowed).

 In TySheMo, we do not need to implement data structure in deep theory, we just need to define a way to check whether the given data match the given type.